- 1. Introduction

 - Additional documents are required for persons who are (a) residing overseas pursuant to military or Government orders, (b) seeking to waive the joint filing requirement, or (c) children filing separately from their parents.

-In recognition of the lengthy delays in obtaining a decision on an Form I-751, Petition to Remove the Conditions on Residence, USCIS issues a filing receipt (in duplicate to the lawyer and conditional resident) that extends the conditional resident’s status for a full year beyond the date shown on the I-551.
-The receipt, accompanied by the I-551 and an unexpired foreign passport, is valid for entry to the U.S. following travel abroad.
+Upon receiving a properly filed Form I-751, Petition to Remove the Conditions on Residence, USCIS issues a filing receipt (in duplicate to the lawyer and conditional resident) that extends the conditional resident’s status for 18 months beyond the date shown on the I-551.
+The receipt, accompanied by the I-551 and an unexpired foreign passport, is valid for entry to the United States. following travel abroad.
 Also, the receipt, accompanied by the expired I-551, is evidence of employment authorization in the United States which can be provided to an employer for purposes of proving eligibility to work.
-If USCIS does not adjudicate the I-751 within that year, USCIS is supposed to expedite adjudication of the case.

-You will receive an appointment notice to visit a USCIS Application Support Center after you have filed Form I-751 to have your biometrics (photo, signature, fingerprints) electronically captured.
+You will normally receive an appointment notice to visit a USCIS Application Support Center approximately 4-6 weeks after you have filed Form I-751 to have your biometrics (photo, signature, fingerprints) electronically captured.

 The photograph, signature and index finger print will later be used to generate the new I-551 when the Form I-751 is approved.